Time for some new bits for your CNC router? Or are you new to routing and looking for your first set?

 If you’re just looking to buy v-bits for engraving, this set is worth checking out.

-Unlike the v-bits in the set we just reviewed, these bits feature a 90° rather than a 30° interior angle.
+Unlike many other v-bits on the market, these bits feature a 90° rather than a 30° interior angle.
 This makes them a bit more versatile, as it’s more in the mid-range of the typical angles used on v-bits.

 There are four bits in each pack, each with a different cutting diameter, further increasing the versatility of this set.